jpjones76/SeisIO.jl/docs/src/Web/seedlink.rst

 | Other keywords: ``u`` specifies the URL without "http://"

 Check that streams exist at `url` for stations `sta`, formatted NET.STA.
 Use "?" to match any single character.
-Returns True for stations that exist. `sta` can also be the name of a valid config file or a 1d string array.
+Returns true for stations that exist. `sta` can also be the name of a valid config file or a 1d string array.